cwarwicker/quick-dev/README.md

 `qd artisan [command]` - Run the specified artisan command on the application container.

+`qd refresh [args]` - Runs `artisan migrate:fresh && php artisan db:seed <args>` to refresh the database and seed it either with default seeder or one passed in

 **Moodle**

 `qd install` - Runs the Moodle installation script, using pre-defined defaults.